Four-star 2020 offensive lineman Myles Murao verbally commits to UW Huskies on Fourth of July

 In doing so, the Santa Ana, Calif., product politely declined scholarship offers from the likes of USC, UCLA, Alabama, Auburn, LSU, Michigan, Nebraska, Oregon, Texas A&M, Utah, Wisconsin and more.
 Murao — who made an official visit to UW last month — is ranked as a four-star prospect, the No. 2 center, No. 11 player in California and the No. 77 overall recruit in the 2020 class by 247Sports.

+With his commitment, Washington’s 2020 class is slotted 29th nationally and third in the Pac-12 (behind No. 14 Oregon and No. 26 Stanford).

-He also adds to an impressive 2020 offensive line haul that already includes four-star offensive tackle Roger Rosengarten and three-star prospect Gaard Memmelaar (and could soon add four-star in-state product Geirean Hatchett).
+Murao also adds to an impressive 2020 offensive line haul that already includes four-star offensive tackle Roger Rosengarten and three-star prospect Gaard Memmelaar (and could soon add four-star in-state product Geirean Hatchett as well).

 In other words, Garbers has every reason to be excited.
 And Washington football fans should be as well.